Navigation

 Dimension 3 — Regulatory & Consistency (2 to 10)

 1: No · 5: Yes.
-Cross-platform consistency is a multiplier on lifetime value; debt here compounds quietly.
+Cross-platform consistency is a multiplier on lifetime value; debt here compounds fast.

 Score, plot, defend